yurichubabusiness/Anthropos/README.md

 - The app currently simulates blockchain transactions and media uploads.
 - Messages are stored locally in the browser’s LocalStorage, so clearing the browser cache will remove all messages.
-- The background features an animated image with a blur overlay for a modern aesthetic.
+- The background features an image with a blur overlay for a modern aesthetic.

 ---

 ## Contact

 For inquiries or support, reach out to:
-**admin-anthropos@gmail.com**
+**admin.anthropos@gmail.com**